Best-of-Both-Worlds Fair-Share Allocations: Discussion

 For the maximin share, MMS, it might be possible to offer every agent a $\rho$-fraction of her MMS ex-post, for some $\frac{1}{2} < \rho < 1$ significantly larger than $\frac{1}{2}$.
 Even if so, it is not clear if such a guarantee will be better than half the TPS, because the gap between MMS and TPS may be a factor of $2 - \frac{1}{n}$.

-{Our focus in this paper is on share-based fairness notions (such as proportional, MMS and TPS).
+Our focus in this paper is on share-based fairness notions (such as proportional, MMS and TPS).
 Other works (see Theorems~\ref{thm:Aziz20} and~\ref{thm:FSV20}) addressed envy-based notions (such as EF and EF1).
 We briefly discuss here whether envy-based fairness notions offer agents higher value than share-based notions.
 Our allocation is ex-ante proportional, but not necessarily ex-ante envy free.
 One might argue that guaranteeing an ex-ante envy-free allocation (as indeed achieved in Theorems~\ref{thm:Aziz20} and~\ref{thm:FSV20}) offers agents higher value ex-ante, as every envy-free allocation is also proportional, but there are proportional allocations that are not envy free.
 However, as every fractional proportional allocation Pareto dominates a fractional envy free allocation (the trivial allocation in which every agent gets a $\frac{1}{n}$ fraction of every item), an ex-ante envy freeness guarantee by itself offers no advantage over an ex-ante proportional guarantee, in terms of the value that it guarantees to agents.

 As to ex-post guarantees, Example~\ref{ex:notMMS} (among others) illustrates that EF1 allocations might give agents value that is a factor of $\Omega(n)$ smaller than their TPS (and MMS).
 Our allocations guarantee every agent at least half her TPS ex-post.
-We did not aim to also get EF1, and our mechanism does not achieve this.
-We note that our mechanism has some flexibility in the LP goals, and we have chosen to use this flexibility in order to maximize welfare (after a proper normalization).
-It might be possible to aim for EF1 instead, but that will harm welfare in some cases.}
+In this paper we did not aim to also get EF1.
+A direction for future work is to obtain EF1 on top of the properties we obtain (TPS approximation and ex-ante proportionality).
+Our algorithm does not obtain all these properties (it is not EF1).
+In Appendix \ref{app:EF1} we present a result that shows that EF1 is not in conflict with the combination of approximate TPS and approximate proportionality (yet leave open the question for exact proportionality).
+Specifically, we present a randomized allocation that does achieve (ex-post) both EF1 as well as an approximate TPS guarantee, but only an approximate proportional guarantee ex-ante (concretely, it achieves $\frac{n}{2n-1}$-TPS and EF1 ex-post, and $\frac{n}{2n-1}$-proportional share ex-ante).